SUMMARY

 |

-Abbreviations: CI, confidence interval; CD, Crohn’s disease; DNA, deoxyribonucleic acid; DFI, DNA fragmentation index; min, minimum; UC, ulcerative colitis. aFresh samples with recorded spillage were excluded in 3 patients with CD/UC and 2 healthy volunteers.
+Abbreviations: CD, Crohn’s disease; CI, confidence interval; DFI, DNA fragmentation index; DNA, deoxyribonucleic acid; min, minimum; UC, ulcerative colitis. aFresh samples with recorded spillage were excluded in 3 patients with CD/UC and 2 healthy volunteers.

 |

 - One of the 3 patients receiving concomitant therapy with adalimumab had impaired sperm motility (progressive motility 7.7%; lower WHO reference limit ≥32%).
-All other parameters were above lower WHO reference limits and the median DFI was 15 (range 14-17).
+All other parameters were above lower WHO reference limits and the median DFI was 15 (range, 14-17).

 - STELARA was not detected in seminal plasma samples of 10 patients assessed with available samples.

-Retrospective Studies
+Retrospective Study

 - A total of 80 pregnancies had paternal exposure to IBD medications, including STELARA (defined as having an insurance claim for the medication within 90 days of conception).